Some News For You

 Academic Scholarships!

 Many do not know of the various academic scholarships sponsored by our parish.
-This is a beautiful example of the generosity of the mary parishioners at St. Patrick.
+This is a beautiful example of the generosity of the many parishioners at St. Patrick.
 Please take the time to learn more and see if you qualify for financial assistance.